mity/acutest/README.md

 $ ./test_example --skip test3   # Runs all tests but those specified
 ```

-Note that a single command line argument can select whole group of test units
+Note that a single command line argument can select a whole group of test units
 because Acutest implements several levels of unit test selection (the 1st one
 matching at least one test unit is used):

-1. *Exact match*: When the argument matches exactly the whole name of some unit
+1. *Exact match*: When the argument matches exactly the whole name of a unit
    test then just the given test is selected.

 2. *Word match*: When the argument does not match any complete test name, but
    it does match whole word in one or more test names, then all such tests are
    selected.
 (Note that space ` `, tabulator `\t`, dash `-` and underscore `_`
-   are seen as word delimiters in test names.)
+   are recognized as word delimiters in the test names.)

 3. *Substring match*: If even the word match failed to select any test, then
    all tests with a name which contains the argument as its substring are